comsc341cd/comsc341cd.github.io/syllabus/policies.md

 As discussed in the [Course Values](course_success) page, participation is a key component of this course.
 Active participation includes:

-- Attending lectures prepared.
+- Attending classes prepared.
-- Asking questions in lecture, office hours, and on Ed. **All questions are good questions!**
+- Asking questions in class, office hours, and on Ed. **All questions are good questions!**
-- Answering questions.
-Your answers don't have to be right!
+- Answering questions. **Your answers don't have to be right!**
 - Participating in class activities.
 - Completing feedback surveys, Over the course of the semester, I will check in to ask what is going well for you, what difficulties you are encountering, and what could be adjusted to improve your learning experience.
 - Respectful engagement with your peers and the course staff.